rkuma183/wilsonmar.github.io/_posts/2016-03-27-accelerated-mobile-pages.md

    &#123;% endif %}
    </code></pre>

-Add rel="canonical" to regular href links
+Add rel="canonical" to regular href links.

 ### Use \<amp-ad> for advertisements